nikunjmathur08/Smart_Extractor/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is currently under review for licensing terms.
+All contributions will be subject to the final license as determined by the project maintainer.

+For now, assume **personal and educational use only**, with no commercial redistribution or derivative works unless explicitly permitted.

+See the [LICENSE](LICENSE) file for the most up-to-date licensing information.
+If you have questions, please reach out via Issues or email.

 ## Ethical Usage